I wasn’t there very long. What’s funny is, now? I’ve been here, a place I didn’t even want to go to at all, for longer than I was there.

 © 2020, Mary Corbin.

-Visitor is from the “Ephemerata” collection.
+The Visitor is from the Ephemerata Collection.
+This story was first published in an abbreviated form, as a Flash Fiction submission, titled “Visitor,” in (mac)ro(mic) on April 7, 2021.
 Featured artwork: “Always With Me” – painting by Mary Corbin.
 No reprints without permission.

 This story is dedicated to my sister Colleen.
 I wrote this on Halloween night 2020, the night of the the first Blue Moon in 76 years.
 On this night, it is said that the veil between worlds is at its thinnest, opening the gates for ancestors and departed loved ones to visit.